|

 had white ones.
 The El Camino and La Espada were the first Cadillacs on

+which quad headlights appeared; these became an industry standard in 1958.
 I have seen two press releases for this experimental model, with only

 slight editorial differences between them [text in square brackets appears in one text but